Autonomous Surface Vehicles

 The NOC ASV fleet

-The NOC operates three ASVs: a Liquid Robotics SV3 Waveglider from the USA, an ASV-Global Ltd C-Enduro, and a MOST Ltd AutoNaut, the latter two are from Britain.
-Each has its own niche strengths and limitations.
+The NOC operates three ASVs: a Liquid Robotics SV3 Waveglider from the USA, an ASV-Global Ltd C-Enduro, and a MOST Ltd AutoNaut, the latter two are from the UK.
+Each has its own specific strengths and limitations.

 The Waveglider weighs approximately 250kg with the weight split fairly evenly between the surface and the sub-unit.
 The surface unit is 2.9m long with a beam of 0.66m.
 It has three main payload bays and several masts for instruments and communication.
 The sub-unit is 2.2m long with a wingspan of 1.4m for the fins.
 Sensors can also be fitted to the sub-unit, as can towed instruments.
 Currently one battery is fitted, with a second to be fitted in the future, charged by three photovoltaic arrays capable of up to 156W.
 As long as the consumption over 24 hours does not exceed the solar power supply, the sea endurance of the Waveglider is technically indefinite.

-The AutoNaut, developed in Britain, is another wave-powered vehicle with the two pairs of wings or foils set on struts at either end of the vehicle.
+The AutoNaut, developed in the UK, is a wave-powered vehicle with two pairs of wings or foils set on struts at either end of the vehicle.
 The hull is narrower than the Waveglider with its shape resembling a canoe.
 It is also significantly smaller than the Waveglider, making deployment, recovery and towing a lot simpler.
-In order to recharge the battery whilst at sea, AutoNaut too has solar panels fitted to the surface and can be fitted with a 25W methanol fuel cell for longer deployments where sunshine is at a premium.
+In order to recharge the battery while at sea, AutoNaut too has solar panels fitted to the surface and can be fitted with a 25W methanol fuel cell for longer deployments where sunshine is at a premium.

 The C-Enduro is a catamaran driven by a pair of electric outboard legs and powered by a large array of solar panels, a wind turbine generator and a diesel generator in the starboard hull.
 Very much a power boat in design, it too was developed in Britain.
 It is launched and recovered from a road trailer and is towable.
 It has the largest payload capacity both physically and electrically, but probably the shortest sea endurance period of 60-90 days.
 Sensors can be mounted on the main vessel, on the drop keel or tow an array.
 It also has a 100m electric winch, although not with a conducting or fibre optic cable.